-- Like other antibiotics, Bactrim alters the normal flora of the colon and can lead to Clostridium difficile-associated diarrhea, a severe and persistent type of diarrhea.
-Contact your doctor if diarrhea develops either during treatment or soon after ending treatment.
+- Like other antibiotics, Bactrim can change the natural balance of bacteria present in your gut and may cause a severe and persistent diarrhea, associated with a bacteria called Clostridium difficile.
+Contact your doctor if diarrhea develops either during treatment or within a couple of months of ending treatment.

-- Maintain an adequate fluid intake to avoid the development of crystals in the urine or kidney stones.
+- Keep well hydrated with fluids to avoid the development of crystals in the urine or kidney stones.

 Response and Effectiveness

 - Quickly absorbed with peak levels occurring within one to four hours after administration.
-Antibacterial effects persist for at least 12 hours.
+The antibacterial effects of Bactrim persist for at least 12 hours.